Indoor Air Quality Tools for Schools: Preventive Maintenance Guidance Documents

 - Meetings: Meeting regularly with the team keeps lines of communication open.
 Use meetings to discuss what actions your team has taken and compare your results to the goals you set.

-- Reports: Creating end-of-year reports, like this example from Albuquerque Public Schools, can help communicate your IAQ successes and how preventive maintenance played a part.
+- Reports: Creating end-of-year reports can help communicate your IAQ successes and how preventive maintenance played a part.
 Reporting will help you make the case to protect future IAQ preventive maintenance budgets.

 - Newsletter articles or online posts: Including a write-up in the school newsletter or website can communicate your goals, your successes and the benefits of IAQ management to others in the school district and the community.